 During 2016, we conducted three preclinical toxicology studies of AAV-CNGB3 at UCL IO.
-We conducted a nine month study in normal mice in which four eyes were dosed with saline as a control, nine eyes were dosed at 2E9 vg/eye, and nine eyes were dosed at 4E9 vg/eye, with a toxicology assessment at one, three, six and nine months post-administration.
+We conducted a nine-month study in normal mice in which four eyes were dosed with saline as a control, nine eyes were dosed at 2E9 vg/eye, and nine eyes were dosed at 4E9 vg/eye, with a toxicology assessment at one, three, six and nine months post-administration.
 We also conducted an eight week study in normal mice, in which 15 mice were dosed with saline as a control, 15 mice were dosed at 2E9 vg/eye, and 15 mice were dosed at 4E9 vg/eye, providing five mice from each group for studying local and systemic effects at each time-point of one, four and eight weeks after treatment.
-We also conducted an eight week rabbit study in which the right eyes of nine animals were dosed at 2.4E11 vg/eye, providing three animals from each dose group for studying local and systemic effects at each time-point of one, four and eight weeks after treatment.
-Biodistribution was examined in the eight week mouse and rabbit studies.
+We also conducted an eight week rabbit study in which the right eyes of nine animals were dosed with saline as a control, the right eyes of nine animals were dosed at 0.8E11 vg/eye and the right eyes of nine animals were dosed at 2.4E11 vg/eye, providing three animals from each dose group for studying local and systemic effects at each time-point of one, four and eight weeks after treatment.
+Biodistribution was examined in the eight-week mouse and rabbit studies.
 No harmful effects on the retina or systemically were observed at the time-points listed after treatment.
 The data from these studies have not been published.
 We used these data to support our clinical trial application, or CTA, and IND for treatment of patients with ACHM related to CNGB3 mutations with AAV-CNGB3.